thiagosrib/thiagosrib/README.md

 My name is Thiago Ribeiro and I'm from Brazil (🇧🇷).
 I'm an enthusiastic of tecnology.
 Dependant of knowledge.
 I don't have fear about changes, even because I changed from +10 years Mainframe dev to mobile dev and I've always loved to produce a lot of content during my career.
 I'm Full Stack Developer at [Sabion Digital](http://sabion.com.br/).

-In my free time I like to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵), to learn about everything I can and eventually I like to philosophize about life.
+In my free time I like to watch movies (🎞️) and series (📺), to read books (📚), to listen music (🎵), to learn about everything I can and eventually I like to philosophize about life.

 Would you like to find me?

 [![Gmail Badge](https://img.shields.io/badge/-thiago.srib@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:thiago.srib@gmail.com)](mailto:thiago.srib@gmail.com)
 [![Linkedin Badge](https://img.shields.io/badge/-Thiago%20Ribeiro-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://br.linkedin.com/in/thiago-ribeiro-1279234a)](https://br.linkedin.com/in/thiago-ribeiro-1279234a/)

+My current achievements

 - ⚡ I start **GoStack** course by Rocketseat
 - 🔭 I’m currently working on Bun! mobile app
-- 🌱 I’m currently learning Node.js, ReactJS, React Native ans Scrum methodologie
+- 🌱 I’m currently learning Node.js, ReactJS, React Native, Ionic and Scrum methodologie
-- ⚡ I finished Next Level Week #2 (NLW #2) by Rocketseat

 <!--
 **thiagosrib/thiagosrib** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.